Martin Wheelock: Football

 Wheelock played tackle for the Carlisle Indians football team from 1894 to 1902.
 He was captain of the team in 1899.
 The success of the Carlisle football team against college teams was a source of great pride for Native Americans.

 In 1897, the Indian Helper (the Carlisle school newspaper) described a celebration that greeted the football team on its return from a game played in New York City against students from Yale University:

 ”On Monday morning after breakfast, the football team, who returned the evening before from the Yale game which was played at New York last Saturday, was treated to a free ride across the parade, in the large four horse herdic, drawn by the entire battalion.
 Capt.
 Pierce, Frank Cayou, Frank Hudson, and Martin Wheelock occupied the small phaeton drawn by boys, and went in advance of the others.
 The band played lively marches, as handkerchiefs waved and mouths shouted.
 The demonstration was a great surprise to all making a unique scene for such an early morning hour.
 The school is proud of the record made for clean playing, and were gratified that the boys scored.”

 In nine years playing for the Carlisle football team (from age 20 to 29), Wheelock was one of the school's greatest stars.
 He played on the renowned Carlisle teams of 1899-1902, which were coached by football legend Pop Warner.
 These teams defeated many of the best college teams in the United States.
 Wheelock was selected as a first-team All-American by the New York Sun in 1899, a second-team All-American by Walter Camp in 1901, and to the All-University Team by the Philadelphia Inquirer in 1902.

 In 1897, Wheelock became one of the first football players to receive an x-ray to assess an injury, after being hurt in a game against Brown University.
 The following account was published in newspapers across the country:

 "Martin Wheelock, right tackle of the Carlisle football eleven, a big Indian, six feet high, became acquainted with the latest acquisition to the white man's science, the X-ray, in the J. Hood Wright memorial hospital in New York City. ...
 Wheelock was deeply interested in the performance.
 The bones in his hand were shown him, and he was delighted.
 Then the x-ray was turned on his injured shoulder, and it was plainly seen he had suffered a fracture.
 The physicians declared the man the finest specimen of humanity they had ever seen. ..."

-Later years
+Later life

 Wheelock left the Carlisle Indian School in 1902 at age 28.
 He returned to the Oneida reservation, where he worked as a blacksmith and farmer.